 It is possible to use a GoPro HERO4 Black and HERO4 Silver as a webcam or for real-time capture to a computer.
-But it’s not quite as simple as just plugging your camera in with a USB cable.
+But it’s not quite as simple as just plugging your camera in with a USB cable (that is possible with the newer HERO9 Black and HERO8 Black, but not with these older models).
 And it’ll require buying an extra accessory.

 You might be wanting to use your GoPro as a traditional webcam for videoconferencing Zoom meetings or classes or virtual cocktail hours.
 Or have a virtual visit with your doctor or family member.
 Or maybe you’re a teacher looking to record classes or tutorials, or a vlogger trying to build a following.
 Basically, there are a bunch of different reasons you might be wanting to do this.

-And it’s a very good way to put these older HERO4 cameras to use.
+And it’s a very good way to put these older HERO4 cameras to use rather than just let them sit around gathering dust.
 (You can also trade one in to get $100 off the latest GoPro model.)